cusp-london/cusp-london.github.io/associates.md

 Specialism: Digital placemaking and Social Inclusion. <br>
 <a href="mailto:Katharine.willis@plymouth.ac.uk">Email</a> and
 <a href="https://www.plymouth.ac.uk/staff/katharine-willis">Personal Webpage</a><br>
-Dr. Katharine Willis is an Associate Professor (Reader) in the School of Art, Design and Architecture.
+Dr Katharine Willis is an Associate Professor (Reader) in the School of Art, Design and Architecture.
 Her research expertise includes smart cities, digital placemaking and social inclusion.
 She is the co-author with Alex Aurigi of two key Routledge volumes on Smart Cities, and the 2015 book; Netspaces: Space and Place in a Networked World.
 She established and leads the MA in Smart Urban Futures at University of Plymouth.

 </td>
 </tr>